 Fisheye lens photography is a genre that depends completely on one thing: the extreme panoramic perspective created by the fisheye lens.
 These lenses are wild beasts in the world of camera lenses, due to their huge field of view and strong visual distortions.

-Some people love them, some hate them; some consider them to be toy lenses, with no real use other than creating funny and weird-looking portraits, while others see them as a way to make a statement through a distorted but eye-catching image.
+Some people love them, some hate them.
+Some consider them to be toy lenses, with no real use other than creating funny and weird-looking portraits.
+And others see them as a way to make a statement through a distorted but eye-catching image.